anjaliheda/SketchSense-AI/README.md

 ---

-## **License**
-This project is licensed under the [MIT License](LICENSE).

----

 ## **Acknowledgments**
 - Thanks to [Ultralytics](https://github.com/ultralytics) for the YOLOv8 model.
 - Inspiration and guidance from OpenCV tutorials and Flask documentation.

----

-Feel free to tweak this as needed.
-Let me know if you'd like any additional sections! 😊